 4. Customize What Appears in WordPress Admin Toolbar

-The admin toolbar is the menu on top of WordPress admin area screens.
+The admin toolbar is the menu at the top of your WordPress admin screens.
 The toolbar is also visible when you visit the public areas of your website while logged in.

 To customize the WordPress admin toolbar, install and activate the Adminimize plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+This is a powerful tool that allows you to selectively hide elements in the admin bar for different user roles.
+For more details, see our guide on how to install a WordPress plugin.

 Upon activation, go to the Settings » Adminimize page and look for the ‘Admin Bar Backend Options’ and ‘Admin Bar Front End Options’ tabs.